How to survive a blizzard in the wilderness

 5) Don’t waste energy

-Starting a snow cave and giving up after an hour of digging because its going to take to long to finish is not just time wasted, but time being exposed.
+Starting a snow cave and giving up after an hour of digging because it’s going to take too long to finish is not just time wasted, but time being exposed.
 You will die faster in a blizzard than in any other kind of cold weather, so get out of that wind as fast as possible and don’t waste time making something you don’t need.